daltyboy11/SwiftyGames/CONTRIBUTING.md

 ## Displaying your game on the terminal

-Your game tells the displayer how to display itself through the `TerminalDisplayableProtocol`
+Your game tells the displayer how to display itself through the `TerminalDisplayable` protocol.

 ```swift
 protocol TerminalDisplayable {